Skip to content

 Situated on the shores of Loch Fyne in the West Scottish Highlands is the majestic —and rather romantic— Inveraray Castle.
 It is one of the most splendid fairytale-looking castles in Scotland and is still, in fact, a family home.
 Although it is the seat of the Clan Campbell and is still in use by the Dukes of Argyll, many sections of the magnificent castle receive tons of visitors yearly, and, of course, they are separate from the private part of the home.

-Inverary Castle‘s exterior is quite captivating.
-The castle was designed by architects Roger Morris and William Adam, who got inspired by only a sketch of the architect of Blenheim Palace and Castle Howard in England, Vanbrugh.
-The design blends up modern, baroque, Palladian, and Gothic styles so skillfully that it was the first of its kind.
+Inverary Castle’s exterior is quite captivating.
+The castle was designed by architects Roger Morris and William Adam, who were inspired by only a sketch of Vanbrugh, the architect of Blenheim Palace and Castle Howard in England.
+The design blends modern, baroque, Palladian, and Gothic styles so skillfully that it was the first of its kind.

-Other highlights include the modest Entrance Hall, the exquisite Parisian-styled Tapestry Drawing Room, and the China Turret that displays a vast and unique collection of Oriental and European porcelain, including the 18th-century unique Japanese Arita ware.
+Other highlights include the modest Entrance Hall, the exquisite Parisian-styled Tapestry Drawing Room, and the China Turret, which displays a vast and unique collection of Oriental and European porcelain, including the unique 18th-century Japanese Arita ware.

 Many other sections of the castle are worth exploring and marvelling at their beauties, so make sure you tour for at least an hour to discover all the hidden treasures.